flarnie/js-notes/README.md

 ###Cool Stuff to Think About

--JavaScript has metaprogramming too!
+ * JavaScript has metaprogramming too!
 Check out [the factory method in this example](http://eloquentjavascript.net/chapter3.html#p2eb13e2b).
+ * JavaScript style conventions are listed in [this guide by Douglas Crockford](http://javascript.crockford.com/code.html).